Pre-Clerkship

 Clinical integration

-You will evaluate patients under the guidance of a preceptor in several clinical experiences:
+You will evaluate patients under the guidance of a preceptor in a variety of clinical experiences:

 - Internal medicine